Future Improvements for 320 Alex Donor Drive

 I hope that the big landmark tree won’t be touched

-Janet asked about 1 month ago
+Janet asked 3 months ago

 Hi Janet, while the design has not yet been finalized, one of the guiding principles for the project is to work around existing trees where possible and avoid unnecessary impacts.
 The 60% design has been able to avoid impacts to the landmark tree, and we will continue to do our best to carry that through the final design.